ofabricio/jsqt/README.md

 (get arg ...)
 ```

-The list of arguments can be keys or functions.
+The argument list can be keys, functions or the `*` symbol.

 The arguments work like a pipeline: the output of the first one is the input of the next one and so on.

+The `*` symbol is to iterate over array; it makes `(get)` emit each array item to the next argument
+and collect the results into an array.

 This is one of the most important functions as its pipeline behavior is what allows passing
 a context to other functions.
 Because of that the root function is also a get function.